When I was thinking about South India, it evoked the famous temples in TamilNadu and the backwaters in Kerala.

 Both could not be absent from my first trip to India.

 I chose to go to the South, considered easier for the first time in the Indian subcontinent.

-In my next article to prepare for your first independent trip, I will explain that I recommend starting with a popular destination as easy as Indonesia.
+In my article to prepare for your first independent trip, I explain that I recommend starting with a popular destination as easy as Indonesia.

-For your first trip to India, I recommend you start with the tourist places in TamilNadu and Kerala in the south of the country, where you will be less harassed than in Rajasthan, and perhaps more respected as a traveler.
+For your first trip to India, I recommend you start with the famous temples in TamilNadu and the tourist places in Kerala in the south of the country, where you will be less harassed than in Rajasthan, and perhaps more respected as a traveler.

 I booked a second flight on the same day for the capital of Tamil Nadu, Chennai, with an Indian airline.

 So I started my Tamil Nadu trip in Chennai.

 - The map of Tamil Nadu and my itinerary.